ainize-team/ainize-run-wonny-example/README.md

 ```
 Now the server is available at http://localhost.
 To learn how to query the server, see the next section.

-The docker image can be deployed using any docker-based deploy platform (e.g. Ainize Run).
+Note that the docker image can be deployed using any docker-based deploy platform (e.g. [ainize.ai](https://ainize.ai)).

 # How to query